 |Download Dataset – Richard from Pi3dScan (670MB)|

 Create a new project like you normally would, in this case using the images in the “153894_with projection” directory, however during the camera calibration page right click on the camera list and left click “select all (1)“.
 Right click once again and then left click “Clone calibrations (2)“.

 This is a required step because in this case, we are dealing with multiple, different physical cameras: even if it’s the same maker and model, intrinsics will slightly vary from one to another.

 You’ll notice that each row now will show the name of the camera rather than “autocalibrated”.

 Since version 3.701 you can also simply right click and then left click “clone all calibrations”.

-When the sparse point cloud have been generated successfully, you can then export the camera internals and externals as .xmp files from the “Export” -> “Export cameras and points” menu by checking “Export camera intrinsics and extrinsics as xmp files“.
+When the sparse point cloud has been generated successfully, you can then export the camera internals and externals as .xmp files from the “Export” -> “Export cameras and points” menu by checking “Export camera intrinsics and extrinsic as xmp files“.